Distributionally robust Kalman filtering with volatility uncertainty

-With the $LDL^\top$ decomposition, we transform the semi-definite constraints into convex constraints, enabling us to solve the problem using an interior-point method.
-Our implementation leverages the {\it minimize} function from the {\it scipy.optimize} package in Python.
-To ensure that the intermediate solutions remain feasible, we set the argument $``keep\_feasible=True"$ in the $NonlinearConstraint$ function.
-Although a large number of iterations may be required for convergence, our experiments show that early stopping after a small number of iterations can still result in a good performance.
-For computational efficiency, we set the maximum number of iterations to 20 in all experiments.
+Using the $LDL^\top$ decomposition, we transform the semi-definite constraints into convex constraints, allowing us to solve the problem with an interior-point method.
+Our implementation uses the {\it minimize} function from the {\it scipy.optimize} package in Python.
+To ensure that intermediate solutions remain feasible, we set the argument $``keep\_feasible=True"$ in the $NonlinearConstraint$ function.
+Although convergence may require many iterations, our experiments show that early stopping after a few iterations can still yield good performance.
+For computational efficiency, we limit the maximum number of iterations to 20 in all OT and BCOT experiments.